stellartux/polyglossia/polyglossary/combinations.md

 In ANSI C, all variables must be declared at the beginning of the function, but this restriction is loosened in later C standards.

+###### Const: C

+In C, `const` is a type descriptor, rather than a keyword introducing a variable declaration.

 ###### Scoping: JavaScript

 The `var` keyword in JavaScript declares a hoisted variable.
-Hoisted variable are implicitly moved to the beginning of the variable's scope
+Hoisted variable are implicitly moved to the beginning of the variable's scope, and can be referred to before their declaration.
+The `let` and `const` keywords were introduced in ES6, which have block scoping.

 ###### Scoping: Julia